-The Corvallis Clinic radiologists are considered among the best in the Northwest.
-When your doctor requests an x-ray or other imaging test, your test usually can be done in The Clinic's Radiology Department.
+When your doctor requests an x-ray or other imaging test, your test usually can be done in The Clinic's Imaging Department.
 It is fully equipped with state-of-the art PET/CT, CT, ultrasound, MRI and bone density units.
 You can be assured that your x-ray or imaging test will be of superior quality for accurate interpretation by your radiologist and doctor.
 Corvallis Radiology provides supervision and interpretation of medical imaging.
-Mammography services are provided by Corvallis Mammography, located at the rear of the Aumann Building.

 Many radiology tests can be given at the time of a patient's doctor visits.
 Others, such as MRI, CT, PET and Nuclear usually can be scheduled within a week of seeing your doctor.
 Most routine test results are available within a few hours.
 Other more complex tests, can take a couple of days to interpret.
 Because a radiologist and your physician must interpret x-ray and imaging results, we cannot give test results to patients by telephone.
 Our patients must see their physician to receive this information.